Avios Beginners

 Peak vs Off-Peak dates

-Example Avios booking showing an off-peak date.
+Example Avios booking showing an off peak date

 Using a Companion or Cabin Upgrade Voucher

 One of the easiest ways to reduce the number of points that you need for a flight is to utilise a voucher.
 The best-known of these is the BA Companion Voucher, which you can obtain through an American Express credit card by meeting a spend limit on an annual basis.
 Also known as a 2-4-1 voucher, it allows you to cut the number of points you need in half.
-Despite the name, you no longer need to fly with someone else to get that saving; solo travellers get the same benefits.
+Despite the name, you no longer need to fly with someone else to get those savings; solo travellers get the same benefits.

 The Barclays Cabin Upgrade voucher is attained by either having a Barclaycard (and hitting a spend level in a year) or a Barclays Premier account.
 It is possible to have both, and therefore get two vouchers per year.
 The Cabin Upgrade voucher allows you to purchase tickets for one cabin (e.g., Premium Economy) and then be upgraded to the next cabin level.